Christopher Judge: Voice work

 Judge has also done voice acting for animated series and video games, including Magneto on X-Men: Evolution, and the canceled Stargate SG-1: The Alliance.

 In the season eight episode, "Avatar", Teal'c informs SG-1 that he plays Def Jam Vendetta, alluding to the fact that Judge had provided the voice of D-Mob, the main antagonist in that game.
-He once again appeared as D-Mob in the sequel, Def Jam: Fight for NY, this time as a good guy and as the boss for your main character/hero.
-He is also known for voicing Jericho in Turok.
+He once again appeared as D-Mob in the sequel, Def Jam: Fight for NY.
+He voiced Jericho in Turok.

-Judge provided the voice of Zodak on the revived He-Man and the Masters of the Universe cartoon as well as Coach Grey in the Action Man CGI series.
+Judge provided the voice of Zodak on the 2002 He-Man and the Masters of the Universe cartoon as well as Coach Grey in the Action Man CGI series from 2000.

-On June 14, 2016, Judge confirmed he was the voice actor for Kratos in the 2018 God of War, replacing long time Kratos voice actor Terrence C. Carson.
+On June 14, 2016, Judge confirmed he was the voice actor for Kratos in the 2018 God of War, replacing longtime voice actor Terrence C. Carson.
 He reprised the role in God of War Ragnarök.

-Judge voiced King T'Challa/Black Panther in the August 2021 War for Wakanda DLC expansion of the Marvel's Avengers video game by Square Enix and Crystal Dynamics.

 Personal life

+Judge married his wife, Gianna Patton, in 2011 after ten years of dating.
 Judge is involved with the Boys & Girls Clubs of Canada and is an avid golfer.

-His son Cameron Judge is a professional Canadian football linebacker for the Calgary Stampeders.
-Cameron played college football for UCLA and was drafted 2nd overall in the 2017 CFL Draft; Christopher Jordan played college football for Cal Poly and was drafted 71st overall in the 2019 CFL Draft.
+His son, Cameron, is a professional Canadian football linebacker for the Toronto Argonauts; Cameron played college football for UCLA and was drafted 2nd overall in the 2017 CFL draft.
+His other son, Christopher Jordan, played college football for Cal Poly and was drafted 71st overall in the 2019 CFL draft.

 According to tweets from Judge, he could not walk in 2019, and he had to undergo surgery to have both his hips replaced, alongside back and knee surgery.

 Awards and nominations

 In 2002, Judge was nominated for a Saturn Award in the category of Best Supporting Actor in a Television Series for his work on Stargate SG-1.

-On February 13 at the 2019 D.I.C.E.
-Awards, Judge accepted the award for Outstanding Achievement in Character for his work as Kratos in God of War.
+On February 13, 2019 at the 22nd Annual D.I.C.E.
+Awards, Judge accepted the award for Outstanding Achievement in Character for his performance as Kratos in God of War.
+During 2023's 26th Annual D.I.C.E.
+Awards, Judge again accepted the award for Outstanding Achievement in Character for the same role in God of War Ragnarök.

-In 2019, Judge was nominated for the British Academy Games Award for Performer at the 15th British Academy Games Awards but he lost to his co-star Jeremy Davies.
-He was subsequently nominated for the Performer in a Leading Role at the 19th British Academy Games Awards in 2023.
+In 2019, Judge was nominated for the British Academy Games Award for Performer at the 15th British Academy Games Awards, but he lost to his co-star Jeremy Davies.
+He was subsequently nominated for and won the Performer in a Leading Role at the 19th British Academy Games Awards in 2023.

-In 2022, Judge won the award for Best Performance at Game Awards 2022 for his performance in God of War Ragnarök as Kratos.
+In 2022, Judge won the award for Best Performance at the Game Awards 2022 for his role in God of War Ragnarök as Kratos.